 \section{Abstract}

 The inability of the Navier--Stokes--Fourier equations to capture rarefaction effects motivates us to adopt the extended hydrodynamic equations.
-In the present work, a hydrodynamic model comprised of the conservation laws closed with the recently propounded coupled constitutive relations (CCR)---referred to as the CCR model---adequate for describing moderately rarefied gas is utilized.
-A numerical framework based on the method of fundamental solutions is developed and employed to solve the CCR model in two dimensions.
+In the present work, a hydrodynamic model, which consists of the conservation laws closed with the recently propounded coupled constitutive relations (CCR), is utilized.
+This model is referred to as the CCR model and is adequate for describing moderately rarefied gas flows.
+A numerical framework based on the method of fundamental solutions is developed to solve the CCR model for rarefied gas flow problems in quasi two dimensions.
 To this end, the fundamental solutions of the linearized CCR model are derived in two dimensions.
 The significance of deriving the two-dimensional fundamental solutions is that they cannot be deduced from their three-dimensional counterparts that do exist in literature.
-As applications, the developed numerical framework based on the derived fundamental solutions is used to simulate (i) a rarefied gas flow confined between two coaxial cylinders with evaporating walls and (ii) a temperature-driven rarefied gas flow between two non-coaxial cylinders.
+As applications, the developed numerical framework based on the derived fundamental solutions is used to simulate (i) a rarefied gas flow between two coaxial cylinders with evaporating walls and (ii) a temperature-driven rarefied gas flow between two non-coaxial cylinders.
 The results for both problems have been validated against those obtained with the other classical approaches.
-Through this, it is shown that the method of fundamental solutions is an efficient tool for addressing two-dimensional multiphase microscale gas flow problems at a low computational cost.
-Moreover, the findings also show that the CCR model solved with the method of fundamental solutions depicts rarefaction effects, like transpiration flows and thermal stress, generally well.
+Through this, it is shown that the method of fundamental solutions is an efficient tool for addressing quasi two-dimensional multiphase microscale gas flow problems at a low computational cost.
+Moreover, the findings also show that the CCR model solved with the method of fundamental solutions is able to describe rarefaction effects, like transpiration flows and thermal stress, generally well.